anand-lab-172/Air-Quality-Prediction-with-MLflow/README.md

     ```

 ## Project Structure
+- `requirements.txt`: List of dependencies required to run the project.
+- `notebooks/`: Directory containing Jupyter notebooks for exploratory data analysis and model experimentation.
 - `MLflow.py`: Main script for loading data, training models, and logging metrics.
-- `requirements.txt`: List of dependencies required to run the project.
 - `pollution_dataset.csv`: Dataset used for training and evaluation.
+- `predicted_air_quality.csv`: Output file containing the predicted air quality values.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss what you would like to change.